randombenj/modern-latex-theme/README.md

 export TEXINPUTS="$(pwd)/modern-latex-theme/:$TEXINPUTS"
 ```

+## Write docs

-You can use the template in your *LaTeX* document like this:
+You can use the template in your *LaTeX* document and build like this:

 ```tex
 \documentclass{modern}